mikemerin/bam2bigwigAPI/README.md

-# Converting BAM files to SAM, .bai, fasta, bedgraph, and bigWig
+# Converting BAM files: SAM .bai FASTA bedgraph bigWig

 This is an API that can get input from BAM files and convert them to BigWig format for a UI or some frontend can then hit this API to display the graph format of the data.